Yasho-Bapat/uptane-standard/uptane-standard.md

   * The hashing function used (i.e., SHA3-256, SHA-512/224, etc.)
   * The signature of the hash
 * A payload containing:
-  * The ECU's unique identifier (e.g., the serial number)
+  * The ECU's strong unique identifier (see section 8.0.3 in Uptane Deployment Best Practices)
   * The filename, length, and hashes of its currently installed image (i.e., the non-custom Targets metadata for this particular image)
   * An indicator of any detected security attack
   * The latest time the ECU can verify at the time this version report was generated